-Tell us about yourself and how many books you have written.
+Tell us about yourself and your books.:

 Do you have any unusual writing habits?

 Well, I do most of my writing standing up.
 I bought one of those adjustable stand/sit desk toppers and a squishy floor mat–heaven for my feet!

 I aspire to reach the heights of glorious, sexy goodness achieved by contemporary romance writers like Victoria Dahl, Lauren Dane, Roni Lauren, Sarah Castille, Alyssa Cole, Alisha Rai, and Tessa Bailey–and of course, Damon Suede (swoon!).
 I'm also a huge fan of historical romance authors like Robin Schone, Joanna Shupe, Tessa Dare, Elizabeth Hoyt…clearly, I could go on all day.

 Do you have any advice for new authors?

 Writers write.
 Every day, if possible–even if it's just a few lines to keep the story active in your subconscious mind.
 Take classes–RWA offers excellent online courses for not much $$.
 Read craft books.
 Find a way to meet up with other authors.
 If there's no writing group near you, start one.
 Meetup.com is a great resource for this.
 Take critique with courage and give it with kindness but no phony B.S.
 You'll learn almost as much from critiquing as from being critiqued.
 Attend conferences.
 Writers are, for the most part, a very supportive bunch.